- Industrial Decarbonisation

-AMP Clean Energy has funded and will own and operate the on-site renewable energy facility at Bunnhabhain.
+AMP funded and now owns and operated the on-site renewable energy facility at Bunnhabhain.
 The facility will be powered entirely by forest biomass sourced only 15 miles away and spent malt, known as draff, which is a by-product of distillation.

 The on-site energy solution will enable Bunnahabhain to achieve net zero distillation 15 years ahead of target Scotch Whisky Association’s 2040 target